RELIGION IN AFRICA AND THE DIASPORA

 The view that Muslims in (Sub-Saharan) Africa are particularly given to syncretic religious practices and that the Africans conversion to Islam is superficial and incomplete are ideas that were developed in the politically motivated colonial scholarship in Islam–Bangura

 Syncretism is a term used to explain the mixing of elements of different religious beliefs.
 While it is an aspect of Africa it is not unique, not special and certainly not peculiar.
 It is a worldwide reality from India, to China to Brazil and even in North Africa and Arabia.
 And technically speaking It is also true for much of Western Christianity, which is plagued with so-called pagan rituals (Xmas, etc).
 But these phenomena when occurring in European religion are forms of orthodoxies.
-There is undue weight placed by academics and anthropologist on this phenomenon, and part of this has to do with issues in studying Africa and understanding African agency.
+There is undue weight placed by academics and anthropologists on this phenomenon, and part of this has to do with issues in studying Africa and understanding African agency.
 Therefore what is Islam in Senegal is African Islam, not Islam with pagan habits.
-There must be a respect for African agency to create its own Islam and a respect for the native faiths to naturally be part of the shaping of the Africanization of Islam.
-The final product is still Islamic or Christian because there is no such thing as a pure religion, or there is no standard of normative Islam or Christianity to measure all variants against ( Ferdinando)–as anthropologist are trying to do.
+There must be a respect for African agency to create its own Islam and respect for the native faiths to naturally be part of the shaping of the Africanization of Islam.
+The final product is still Islamic or Christian because there is no such thing as a pure religion, or there is no standard of normative Islam or Christianity to measure all variants against ( Ferdinando)–as anthropologists are trying to do.

 Some of these elements are cultural traditions misidentified as religion.
 The Dagomba dance of the Zulu found its way into many of their Christian faiths, this is not syncretism, because it is culture– not an alteration to the Christian tenants.

-European Anthropologist also have this habit of lumping and misunderstanding African customs.
+European anthropologists also have this habit of lumping and misunderstanding African customs.
 Because unlike the obsession with terms like “religion”, “culture”, “nation,” Africans have a more fluid non-dichotomized worldview.
 Taking elements of culture into Christianity is not syncretism.
 The misidentification of every ritual in Africa as “religious” is due to poor understanding of distinctions between religion and culture.
 So when a Nigerian or Senegalese Muslim goes for treatment at the local herbalist it is associated with religious mixing.
 Traditional healing while an aspect of native African faiths is also local medicine, faith in the healing powers of the Sangomas is not a violation no more than trusting a Western atheistic doctor.
-Syncretism according to some definitions is only valid if the elements being mixed are in contradiction or serious compromise the integrity of the faith.
-For example if a Muslim worships Allah but also the tree God of Lake Hora in Debre Zerit Ethiopia ( Irreechaa holiday ).
+Syncretism according to some definitions is only valid if the elements being mixed are in contradiction or seriously compromise the integrity of the faith.
+For example, if a Muslim worships Allah but also the tree God of Lake Hora in Debre Zerit Ethiopia ( Irreechaa holiday ).
 Attending the festival is no different to a European Christian celebrating Guy Fawkes.

 Ethiopian Christians find it taboo to mix with the Oromo rituals, Muslims in Sudan and Nigeria are very hard-line about what they call Bidah(innovation with other religious ideas).
 And it was Uthman Dan Fodio who waged a jihad against what he saw was contamination of Islam.
 The same thing happened in Saudi Arabia with the Wahabi movement.
-Now when culture blends with religion in Europe, Xmas, and all the other day to day inclusions from paganism such as Halloween or Easter bunny (which conflict with Christian beliefi), it is treated completly different to when it occurs in Africa.
+Now when culture blends with religion in Europe, Xmas, and all the other day to day inclusions from paganism such as Halloween or Easter bunny (which conflict with Christian belief), it is treated completely different to when it occurs in Africa.

 In understanding Africa we must understand the dynamics of religion in living and historical Africa.
 Native African faiths are meet with challenges for their existence but to suggest it is unique to Africa invokes a kind of distortion of reality.
 It takes away from the validity of native systems as being influential in shaping African orthodoxies and it also tries to “tribalize” African indigenous belief.
 And since these beliefs are seen to be backward or primitive it is used to suggest a “tribalism” to any influence these faiths have.